TheOnlyMrCat/runscript/README.md

 For an example of a useful runscript, see [the runfile for this repository](run).

+**Note: This readme is for runscript 2.0.
+See [the tree at v1.3.0](https://github.com/TheOnlyMrCat/runscript/tree/v1.3.0) for information on the latest stable release**

+## Features

+- Does **not** use Makefile syntax
+- Supports most of the shell features you know and love (parsing by [conch_parser](https://github.com/ipetkov/conch-parser) currently)
+- Multiple 'phases' per target, so you can chose to only build, build & run, or only run a target.
+- Fancy output while running scripts

+### To be implemented

+- `source`ing external script files (such as `.env` files)
+- A number of more advanced shell features

 ## How to install

 Binaries are available from the [releases](https://github.com/TheOnlyMrCat/runscript) page.
 Alternatively, you can use cargo to build and install it.
 Supporting package managers is difficult, so I'm not going to try doing it until this gets real use.
+(Feel free to open an issue about it)

 ### Cargo